Advertisement

 How to Safely Clean Your Child's Ears

-By Radha Yadav4 min read
+By Radha Yadav 4 min read

-Published On : November 8, 2025
+Published On : June 27, 2026

 Earwax is the body’s natural way of protecting your child’s ears from dirt and bacteria, which is formed by the sebum produced by the body in ears.
 It acts as a defence, and cleaning the ears is important, as a buildup can cause itchiness and discomfort.
 However, clearing the ears can sometimes be a bit challenging.
 Are cotton swabs safe to use for a child?
 Is cleaning their ears really necessary?
 Don't worry, today we will look into hassle-free, safe methods for caring for your child's ears.